 Jones has been arrested for disorderly conduct off the field as well.
 When Jones retired, he pledged to become a family man and cut out the nonsense.

 Adam "Pacman" Jones Now

-He retired in 2019 after no NFL franchise (not even the bottom-feeding Raiders) wanted anything to do with his particular brand of locker room poison.
+He retired in 2019 after no NFL franchise (not even the bottom-feeding Raiders) wanted anything to do with him.
 He only had two starts in his final season as a Bronco, arguably two more than he deserved.